-- What do I do if I just want to get my concern resolved quickly?
+What do I do if I just want to get my concern resolved quickly?

 Your best chance of resolving conflicts or concerns quickly is to raise it directly with the staff person involved or with their supervisor.
 Many agencies also have a designated Client Rights Specialist who can help informally resolve concerns or complaints.
 It is natural to feel some reluctance to approach a person or an agency with a complaint.
 However, if the complaint is one that may be resolved by some action by the person or agency then this might be the most efficient course of action to follow.
 If you would like assistance raising your concern, ask if there is a Client Rights Specialist, an Ombudsman, a Member Rights Specialist (if you receive services through Family Care) or some other advocate who could assist you.

 You may file a formal complaint if you believe your rights were violated by the agency providing you services.
-As required in DHS 94, Wisconsin Administrative Code, the agency must have designated a Client Rights Specialist to receive complaints.
+As required in Wis.
+Admin.
+Code ch.
+DHS 94, the agency must have designated a Client Rights Specialist to receive complaints.
 This is someone who can conduct an investigation to determine if your rights have been violated and make recommendations for changes to the agency.
 If you disagree with the agency's decision, you may appeal the decision for review at the county or MCO level and then at the state level.
 This process is resolution focused and is geared towards making improvements in the implementation of client rights in the service delivery system.
 (See the rest of the Client Rights Office website for more information about your rights and the grievance process.)

 The outcome you will receive is an impartial review of the facts and a decision as to whether or not your rights were violated.
-Whether or not there is a finding of a rights violation, recommendations may be made to prevent future violations.
-The DHS 94 grievance procedure does not award money “damages” and does not recommend staff discipline.
+Whether or not there is a finding of a rights violation recommendations does not recommend staff discipline.
 Damages can only be awarded by a court.
-Any potential Staff disciplinary action is up to the employer, not the grievance process.
-(See the rest of the Client Rights Office website for more information about your rights and the grievance process.)
+Any potential staff disciplinary action is up to the employer, not the grievance process.

-The state Division of Hearings and Appeals (DHA) holds Fair Hearings regarding denials of requests for assessments, program eligibility, terminations of program eligibility or covered Medicaid funded services, or reductions in covered services.
+The Wisconsin Department of Administration, Division of Hearings and Appeals (DHA) holds Fair Hearings regarding denials of requests for assessments, program eligibility, terminations of program eligibility or covered Medicaid funded services, or reductions in covered services.
 The Fair Hearings process may also be used to address a lack of choices in covered services, or to challenge the decision to deny or limit coverage of a requested service or item for any reason.
 If your provider agency, or case manager, makes a decision regarding one of the above topics and you disagree, you may have the right to a Fair Hearing with DHA.
-The DHA webpage: Information About the Administrative Hearing Process has additional information.(Exit DHS)
+Visit the DHA webpage for more information.

 Yes, you do.
 Patients receiving services for substance abuse have the same rights as anyone receiving services for mental illness or developmental disabilities, including the right to file complaints.
-Like any other service provider, the clinic must have a grievance procedure that ties into the DHS 94 process.
+Like any other service provider, the clinic must have a grievance procedure that ties into the Wis.
+Admin.
+Code. ch.
+DHS 94 process.
 However, you should be aware that Methadone is a highly regulated controlled substance.
 The clinic has strict rules about its use that you must follow to ensure your safety as well as the safety of others in the community.
 If you violate those rules and are dismissed from the program, the client rights grievance process cannot help you get back into the program.
 You may file a grievance about being dismissed, but the only issues will be whether or not you should have been aware of the rules and if you violated those rules, regardless of your reasons for the violations.
 If you are having any difficulties following the strict rules about Methadone use, you are encouraged to discuss them with clinic staff before you are dismissed from the program.

 You can contact Disability Rights Wisconsin (DRW).
-DRW is the state's designated protection and advocacy agency” for persons who have a mental illness or developmental disabilities.
+DRW is the state's designated protection and advocacy agency for persons who have a mental illness or developmental disabilities.
 DRW may be able to assist you, depending on the nature of your services and needs.
 DRW is located at:

 131 W. Wilson St., Suite 700